nucypher/taco-web/website/docs/Threshold Decryption.md

 - `endDate` - when access ceases
 - `porterUri` - a connection to the [Porter](Glossary.md#porter) service

-If a Bring-Your-Own-Key setup is desired/required, the optional parameter `aliceSecretKey` can added as an additional builder function argument.
+If a Bring-Your-Own-Key setup is desired/required, the optional parameter `aliceSecretKey` can add as an additional builder function argument.
-In this case the resulting `encrypter` is constructed from the provided secret key, rather than being generated at runtime.
+In this case, the resulting `encrypter` is constructed from the provided secret key, rather than being generated at runtime.

 ```js
 import detectEthereumProvider from '@metamask/detect-provider';